 Battery Saver & Performance Modes

 Next, try Samsung’s built-in battery controls, savers, or performance modes.
-Under Settings > Device Maintenance > Battery you’ll find new performance modes.
+Under Settings > Device Maintenance > Battery you’ll find performance modes.
 Basically, owners can choose what works best for them.
 This will change the screen brightness and resolution, or even slow down the process to extend battery life throughout the day.
 Click here for more information.
+Plus, Google added some battery optimizations to Pie that will help too, over time.

 One thing to mention is changing these settings will mess up your homescreen and icon locations.
 That’s because they adjust the screen resolution.
 The changes are small, but average users will benefit from what Samsung has to offer here.